rvolz/BicBucStriim/README.md

 Features & Issues
 -----------------

-* shows the most recent titles on the index page
+* shows the most recent titles of your library on the main page
-* provides listing/filtering/searching of book titles, authors, tags and series
+* there are sections for browsing through book titles, authors, tags and series
-* shows detail pages (including download & custom columns) for authors and books
+* individual books can be downloaded or emailed
+* information about your favourite authors can be added (links, picture)
+* global search
 * speaks Dutch, English, French, German, Italian
 * is ready for mobile clients
-* provides access restrictions for users (optional, )
+* provides login-based access control
+* users can be restricted by book language and/or tag
 * provides OPDS book catalogs for reading apps like Stanza
 * has an admin GUI for configuration
-* supports e-mailing of books

 * no support for Calibre's virtual libraries
 * only simple custom columns supported